Habits I've acquired as a developer

 Another part of my daily routine is checking dev.to articles.
 I can't help but appreciate how much of a good job have the Dev.to team done to allow us to have a centralized developer community for us to share our favorite discoveries and teach others with it.
 I remember the days of getting frustrated with Medium articles behind a paywall — now I just avoid it all together except when I'm interested in an article and it's free.

 Also, I love to read some blog posts on reputable developers, even though I don't do it daily, such as Dan Abramov and Kent C. Dodds.
-If you know any good bloggers please write it in the discussion below — thanks in advance!

 For my weekly routine, I check Product Hunt.
 Product Hunt is an intuitive site to see the up and coming startups and initiatives.
 I blame them for filling my Bookmarks on Chrome with so many interesting links, especially in the illustration department.
-Some cool websites I have found: Free Illustrations, Free royalty videos, Tech trends of 2020, and many more.
+Some cool websites I have found: Free Illustrations, royalty-free videos, Tech trends of 2020, and many more.

 I begin each month by reading Andrei Neagoie's newsletter which lets me keep up with the novelties I couldn't see on GitHub, Product Hunt, etc.